zac7777/Entropy/Entropy/Classes/Doctor.md

 - *Implant Knowledge:* if implanting an implant from "Implants" during downtime you have advantage on the avoidance roll and won't cripple any limbs if you fail

 Holy healer:
-- *Pray for Health:* 1 AP, this turn, whenever you use a spell that targets an allied creature they also heal 1d4 + 1 HP and become vulnerable to Radiant damage
+- *Pray for Health:* 1 AP, this turn, whenever you use a spell that targets an allied creature they also heal 1d4 + 1 HP and become vulnerable to Radiation damage for 3 turns.
+This may only be activated once per turn
 - *Sight the Blind:* 3 AP, remove Blindness from target creature within 10m that fails the avoidance roll, they gain your deity's favour bonus for two turns

   Avoidance type: -Connection (take their avoidance roll and minus their Connection)